 TCJA effect on fund operations and portfolio companies

 Under the TCJA, the holding period necessary to secure long-term capital gains treatment for carried interest increases from one to three years.
 In order to determine the holding period, you need to examine both how long the partner has held the interest and how long the partnership has held the underlying asset.
 The change in holding period is unlikely to affect most private equity investments as they tend to hold their investments for more than three years.
 But you will still need to consider add-on acquisitions and the timing and hold period for those investments.
 In addition, the statute is unclear in some areas, and guidance may affect whether the extended holding period applies to Section 1256 contracts, Section 1231 gain, limited partner interests and/or other situations.

 Two issues will affect tax-deferred and foreign investors: unrelated business income, and 10% withholding on the gross transaction price.

-Finally, the new foreign derived intangible income (FDII) provisions of the Act may provide benefits to corporate entities that keep their intellectual property in the U.S. and use them to generate income in foreign jurisdictions.
+Finally, the new foreign derived intangible income (FDII) provisions of the TCJA may provide benefits to corporate entities that keep their intellectual property in the United States and use them to generate income in foreign jurisdictions.

-The Act has far-reaching implications for all U.S. businesses.
+The TCJA has far-reaching implications for all U.S. businesses.
 Those implications will evolve as the IRS and other authorities offer guidance going forward.
-Private equity funds will need to continue to track these issues for themselves, their partners, their investors and their portfolio companies.
+Private company PE fund managers will need to continue to track these issues for themselves, their partners, their investors and their portfolio companies.